tobias-ericsson/taskfile.dev-examples/README.md

 So that an employee who changes team to work on something else would feel instantly at home.

 And so that you yourself can pick up an old forgotten project and get up and running in notime?

+#### Tools I have considered

+* Bash

+What is common for all and allready available?
+Well, Bash should be available on virtually all systems if you disregard Windows, and even on Windows with the use of WSL2 or Cygwin.
+A simple bash-script could work but bash-scripts can become ugly and hard to read/understand.
+And the writing style would differ from team to team.
+Not great.

+* Docker and docker-compose

+Docker is great in local development for running the stuff around your application, like the database or redis cache or other backend dependencies but you probably do not want to run the application under development in docker.
+It's a bit heavy for that.
+Again, not great.

+* Make and makefiles

+What is common for all and allready available?
+Well, Make should be available on most Linux systems and could be installed on Windows with the use of WSL2 or Cygwin.
+Make is a good choice but I resently found a newer and better alternative.

+### The winning tool - Task and Taskfiles

+### Loose ends

+How to make sure you use the right versions of the underlying language (Java, Python, Golang, etc) and build tool (Gradle, Maven, Yarn, etc)

+NIX to the resque?